gitcoinco/qf-calculator/README.md

-# 🧮 Quadratic Funding Calculator
+# 🧮 WIP: Quadratic Funding Calculator (Local Indexer + Passport v2 Setup)

 ## 📋 Overview
 This project is a Streamlit-based web application that calculates and visualizes matching results for Quadratic Funding (QF) rounds.
 It compares standard Quadratic Funding with Connection-Oriented Cluster Matching (COCM) to provide insights into fund distribution.